jsyk/x65/doc/icd-cpureg-readout.md

 The instruction PLP is necessary to restore the contents of SP inside the CPU to the original value.

 The next screenshot shows the trace of the remaining instructions in the sequence: STA-STX-STY-BRA.
-The contents of registers A, X and Y is obtained from the data bus write cycles during the execution of the STA, STX and STY instructions.
+The contents of registers A, X and Y is obtained from the data bus write cycles during the execution of the STA (Store Accumulator), STX (Store X-reg) and STY (Store Y-reg) instructions.
 To not disturb the original memory contents by these writes, the memory write signal is silently blocked by NORA, although this is not reflected in the trace buffer.